-Article History: Abstract Received Date: The study aims to identify the impact of technological progress on 3 th January 2024 international trade in Pakistan over the time span from 1990 to 2021.
-During J Data The study employed linear regression model to find the relationship 28 th May 2024 among the variables like technological progress, foreign direct - 5 - investment (FDI), economic growth, local investment and Accepted Date: international trade.
-The results indicate that the impact of 50 May 2024 technological progress on international trade is positive and significant Published: for the specified period in Pakistan.
+Article History: Abstract Received Date: The study aims to identify the impact of technological progress on 3 th January 2024 international trade in Pakistan over the time span from 1990 to 2021. • The study employed linear regression model to find the relationship Revised Date: 28 th May 2024 among the variables like technological progress, foreign direct investment (FDI), economic growth, local investment and Accepted Date: 30 th May 2024 international trade.
+The results indicate that the impact of 30 May 2024 technological progress on international trade is positive and significant Published: for the specified period in Pakistan.
 The findings also show that FDI, 10 th June 2024 economic growth, and capital formation have a positive effect on Funding international trade.
-This research received no specific Key words: Technological Progress, Trade, Foreign Direct Investment, funding agency in Economic growth, Pakistan the public, commercial, or not- tor-profit sectors
+This research received no specific grant from any funding agency in Key words: Technological Progress, Trade, Foreign Direct Investment, Economic growth, Pakistan the public, commercial, or not- for-profit sectors